 - A range of risk/return profiles: while some platforms focus only on debt, or only on common equity, we present a curated set of senior debt, preferred equity, and equity investments, with a range of target return ranges and hold periods.

 - Institutional CRE focus: we’re focused on institutional commercial real estate projects: partnering with experienced real estate firms in multi-tenant properties, and across property types.
 We feel that this provides our investors better diversification options and downside protection.

 I understand EquityMultiple is backed by Mission Capital, a real estate company with more than 15 years of experience.
 Can you tell us a little more about Mission Capital and your relationship with them?

 Absolutely, and this is related to the institutional focus I just spoke of.
 You can think about our partnership with Mission as another differentiator with respect to other real estate investing platforms.

 Mission Capital – who provided our seed funding and with whom we still share an office – has provided CRE financing and other capital markets solutions to institutional real estate firms since before the last major economic downturn began.
 So not only does this provide our Investment Committee excellent perspective when it comes to vetting deals, but Mission’s nationwide network of sponsors and lenders also strengthens our pipeline of potential investments.

 Approximately how many EquityMultiple investments have gone through the complete cycle with investors repaid?
-What are the best returns investors have seen?
-The lowest?
-Have any investors lost money in any one deal?
+What sorts of returns have investors seen on realized deals?

 Crowdfunded real estate allows accredited investors to invest more passively in syndicated offerings.
 How much due diligence is done by EquityMultiple?
 What level of diligence do you expect from individual investors?